Algebraic hyperbolicity of very general hypersurfaces in homogeneous varieties: Introduction

-A complex manifold $X$ is \textit{Brody hyperbolic} if every entire map $f: \mathbb{C}\to X$ is constant, and it is \textit{Kobayashi hyperbolic} if the Kobayashi pseudometric is nondegenerate.
-In general, Kobayashi hyperbolicity implies Brody hyperbolicity, and when $X$ is a compact complex manifold, Brody proved that the converse holds \cite{Br78}.
-Hyperbolicity is conjectured to have deep connections to the geometry and arithmetic of a variety; see for example, the Green-Griffiths-Lang conjecture and Lang conjectures in \cite{Co05,De20}.
-Kobayashi conjectured \cite{Kob70} that a very general projective hypersurface is hyperbolic if its degree is large enough.
+A complex manifold $X$ is called (\textit{Brody}) \textit{hyperbolic} if every entire map $f\colon \mathbb{C}\to X$ is constant, and it is \textit{Kobayashi hyperbolic} if the Kobayashi pseudometric is non-degenerate.
+In general, Kobayashi hyperbolicity implies Brody hyperbolicity, and when $X$ is a compact complex manifold, Brody proved that the converse holds; see \cite{Br78}.
+Hyperbolicity is conjectured to have deep connections to the geometry and arithmetic of varieties.